 These options apply whether a resident pays contributions or payments.

-Refundable accommodation amount (RAD)
+Refundable accommodation deposit (RAD)

 Daily accommodation payment (DAP)

 You will need to calculate the resident's DAP based on their RAD.

 - note the maximum permissible interest rate (MPIR) that was current on the day the resident agreed to the room price